Fast Exponentiation and Floating Point Representation

 This one is more tricky.
 “Half” of it is straightforward, and the other one is an optimisation.
 The constant 1065307417 can be written as: 1065307417=(12723)45779.
 1065307417 = (127 \ll 23) - 45779.

 Here, 127 is the bias of 32-bit floating points, it is shifted left 23 times (or multiplied by 2232^{23}), and 45779 is an optimisation constant computed to minimise the maximum relative error between our approximation of exponential and the hardware returned value of the exponential function.
 A mathematical derivation of the optimisation constant is presented in Schraudolph’s paper.
-Perhaps sadly, these days, you can just brute-force one.
+These days, computers are powerful enough that you could brute-force one out (though you’d have to do the same for every floating point format, instead of having a closed formula…).

 Cast and Bit/Reinterpret Cast